click on the menu below to navigate this site

 At the top of the park

-This area of the park is noted for its wolves so we stopped regularly to scan the open terrain in hopes of spotting the elusive animal; but alas we did not see one.
-It rained heavily on the back with much thunder and lighting.
+This area of the park is noted for its wolves, so we stopped regularly to scan the open terrain in hopes of spotting the elusive animal - but alas, we did not see one.
+It rained heavily on the way back with much thunder and lightning.

 Friday, July 18, 2008